palewire/first-web-scraper/docs/command-line.md

 :width: 600 px
 ```

-In this lesson we'll be using it to give the computer direct commands to manage files, navigate through directories and execute Python scripts.
-Don't worry, it'll only require only a few basic commands we'll cover now.
+In this lesson we'll use it to give the computer direct commands to manage files, navigate through directories and execute Python scripts.
+If that sounds scary, don't worry, it'll only require only a few basic commands we'll cover now.

 Open the command-line program for your operating system and let's get started.
 If you need help finding it refer to the prequisite instructions for the {ref}`command-line-prereq`.